Notify me

 “Golden vs Fibonacci Spiral” By HB.
 Details and license here.

 A great example of mathematics in art is a ratio of 1 to 1.618, called the “golden ratio”, which creates a balanced relationship that very pleasing visually.
-It is the ratio between two numbers that are next to each other in the Fibonacci sequence, getting closer to the precise golden ratio the higher you go in the sequence.
+It is the ratio between any two numbers that are next to each other in the Fibonacci sequence, getting closer to the precise golden ratio the higher you go in the sequence.

 The Fibonacci sequence: